Charcoal

 PROS

-• is made from pure wood
+• Made from pure wood

-• contains no fillers or additives
+• Contains no fillers or additives

-• gets to extremely high temps
+• Reaches extremely high temperatures

-• produces less ash
+• Produces less ash

 CONS

-• variety of shapes and sizes
+• Inconsistent shapes and sizes can make handling challenging

-• costs more
+• Typically costs more than briquettes

-Brands include: Royal Oak Ultra 100, Royal Oak Hardwood Lump, Rockwood, Fogo
+Brands include Royal Oak Ultra 100, Royal Oak Hardwood Lump, Rockwood, Fogo

 How much do I need?

-If you choose to use charcoal as one of your main cooking fuels, the amount needed is pretty easy to calculate.
+If you choose to use charcoal as one of your main cooking fuels, the amount needed is easy to calculate.
 For example: a 1-month supply at 3 meals per day would require around 120 pounds of charcoal.
 This equals approximately fifteen 20-pound bags of charcoal to cook one hot meal a day for one year.

 Use Requirements